Rima Sypkus

 Rima Sypkus (formerly Sipkuviene; born 5 January 1967) is a retired Lithuanian-born Austrian female handball player who played for the Austria national team.
 She competed in the women's tournament at the 2000 Summer Olympics.

+At the 1996 European Championship she won a bronze medal with Austria.

+Three years later she won another bronze medal at the 1999 World Women's Handball Championship.
+Those are two date (as of 2026) the only two medals Austria have ever won.